farhad-mohammadi/pytse-filter/readme.md

 License
 pytse-filter is MIT licensed.
 See the LICENSE file for more details.

-For the full user guide, examples, and advanced usage instructions, please refer to the user_guide.md included with this package.
+For the full user guide, examples, and advanced usage instructions, please refer to the user_guide.md included with this package, or visit the GitHub repository(https://github.com/farhad-mohammadi/pytse-filter).

 Happy trading!